jangler/faunatone/README.md

 # Faunatone

 A tracker-style microtonal MIDI sequencer.
-Since MIDI does not have any widely-implemented native support for microtonality, Faunatone-exported MIDI files use pitch bending to play non-12edo pitches.
+Since MIDI does not have any widely-implemented native support for microtonality, Faunatone uses pitch bending to play non-12edo pitches.
 The tradeoff is that in this model, you cannot generally have more than 15-voice melodic polyphony without experiencing artifacts, although GM 1 only guarantees 16 melodic voices anyway.

 Management of individual output MIDI channels by the user is not required or even possible; Faunatone operates in terms of virtual channels which it maps dynamically.

+## Features

+- First-class support for various approaches to microtonality
+- MIDI input, output, and export including support for all GM 1 channel events
+- Remap keyboard and MIDI note input (intervals and layout)
+- Control how pitches are notated
+- Free transposition and modulation (with notation caveats)
+- Define and use accidentals to modify pitches
+- Flexible rhythms via freely variable beat division
+- Import Scala scale files

 ## Status